-SNC-Lavalin Group Inc. – Annual report – 31 December 2017
+SNC-Lavalin Group Inc. – Annual report – 31 December 2018

-- SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (extract)
+2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (extracts)

 Change orders and claims